Get started by searching below:

 Who may have suffered nursing home abuse or neglect?

-You can find contact information for an ombudsman for assisted living in your area through the National Long-Term Care Ombudsman Resource Center’s list of ombudsmen.
+You can find contact information for an ombudsman for assisted living in your area through the National Long-Term Care Ombudsman Resource Center’s list of local ombudsman offices.

 Alternatively, you can call the Eldercare Locator at 1-800-677-1116, a public service connecting older adults and their caregivers with information on senior services.